leixingbi/ThreeStage_StreamflowPrediction_Framework/README.md

 2. Open this repository with Pycharm software (or other IDEs);

-3. Install the dependencies organized in the file “requirements.txt”;
+3. Install the dependencies mentioned in Open-source software (or install all third-party libraries organized in the file “requirements.txt”)

 3. Run the file “main_ParallelAccelerationVersion.py” in Pycharm IDE for the auto operation of the proposed framework methodology and its realizations;